Need something else?

 SCRIE Application Assistance

-Case management agencies can help homebound older adults complete an application for the Senior Citizen Rent Increase Exemption (SCRIE) if they can't go to an Older Adult Center for case assistance and don't have anyone who can come to their home to help them.
+Case Management Agencies can help homebound older adults who cannot go to an Older Adult Center for case assistance, and who do not have anyone who can come to their home to help them, to complete an application for the Senior Citizen Rent Increase Exemption (SCRIE).

 These agencies can also assist with SCRIE renewal applications.